KHSE

 KHSE (700 AM) is a commercial radio station licensed to Wylie, Texas.
 KTCG (104.1 FM) is a terrestrial radio station licensed to Sanger, Texas.
-Both facilities are under ownership of Texas FM Radio, LLC. and broadcast a full simulcast South Asian radio format, including music and talk aimed at the Indian, Pakistani and Bangladeshi communities in the Dallas–Fort Worth metroplex.
+Both facilities are under ownership of Texas FM Radio, LLC. and broadcast a full simulcast South Asian full-service radio format, including music and talk aimed at the Indian, Pakistani and Bangladeshi communities in the Dallas–Fort Worth metroplex.

 History

 This station began as KXXT under an unknown format in 2003, then a year later it was changed to KCAF when a sister station on 990 AM became KMSR (now KFCD).
 On July 22, 2004, the call sign changed to KHSE and was to become a full-time business talk and sports format, but KHSE was long rumored to be in a "testing" phase to align the signal on their new tower.
 However, a new tower had never been constructed.
 KHSE went bankrupt in August 2005 and was auctioned off two months later (along with sister station KFCD) to a "debtor-in-possession".
 After two years of signal testing, KHSE has resumed its broadcasting activities as "Radio Caravan".